rmorales723/git-basics-lab-phase-0/README.md

 2. Navigate into the new directory `my-repository` using `cd` on the command line.

-3. While inside `my-repository`, using the command line, initialize a new git repository.
+3. While inside `my-repository`, using the command line,  a new gitinitialize repository.
 You'll know you've done it if you see 'Initialized empty Git repository in _<...your local directory>/my-repository/.git/'>_. **Change _back-up_ to the parent directory** and you should be back in the top-level directory.
 Run